Three Things to Know about Living in Manhattan

 Theater on Broadway

 Broadway shows outshine theater anywhere else.
 Yes, we’re probably biased.
 But it’s TRUE.
 Broadway is the home of the most amazing shows ever created, and Manhattanites have the privilege of living just steps away from the iconic stages that line the street.
-Whether you’re seeing Hamilton for the first (or fifth) time or catching classic like the Lion King, Broadway has shows that fascinate, illuminate, and inspire.
+Whether you’re seeing Hamilton for the first (or fifth) time or catching classics like the Lion King, Broadway has shows that fascinate, illuminate, and inspire.
+There are also plenty of off-Broadway and smaller/indie theaters dotted around the city so if you can’t afford the Broadway prices, you can still watch some amazing plays.

 Get Out in NYC’s Parks